danielepantaleone/ioq3-UrT/README.md

 * `cl_demoblink` - make the demo recording string flashing when recording a demo
 * `cl_chatarrow` - remove the **>** prefix from every chat message if set to zero
 * `cl_drawspree` - draw the current spree in the hud
+* `cl_masterport` - change the master server port to a custom one

 ## Credits

-Even though most of the code has been written by me and / or revised by me, some ideas have been taken from other versions of ioquake3: because of that I would like to give the necessary credits to the people I took ideas from:
+Even though most of the code has been written and / or revised by me, some ideas have been taken from other versions of ioquake3: because of that I would like to give the necessary credits to the people I took ideas from: